Wednesday, September 23, 2009

 Now the question is, “Is GLOBE good? “ Let us try to evaluate it using non-GLOBE.

 Suppose a manager says “The project is interesting, tough, challenging and blah blah” crap like that.
-Will the team ever understand the scope of the project except a bunch of nice adjectives?
-I guess” No”.
+Will the team ever understand the scope of the project except a bunch of nice adjectives?Obviously ” No”.
 The manager GLOBEd and I believe that it is not good.
 The manager instead should say,” The project demands 1000 man-hours, requires automation of accounting module and is reviewed frequently by the customer”.
 I think the second one makes much better sense to the team and it motivates it to work in a right direction.
-The simple observation is substantiate whatever you say with solid facts and numbers at least in business scenario like above.
+The simple observation is to substantiate whatever you say with solid facts and numbers at least in business scenario like above with out losing objectivity (sounded like Ayn Rand :)

 I participated in a competition that requires the teams to come up with a practical solution to address child labour.
 Initially we pulled out statistics, wrote lot of globe like create website, create awareness etc. We proofread it and realized that we are talking something very trivial which everyone knows.
 Then we started to analyze the problem, analyzing stakeholders and hit upon a solution which generates income from a viable cottage industry run by parents of the children.